You’ve put a lot of time into creating your online course. You’ve wrote the scripts, shot the video, handled the editing, and you’re ready to publish.

 However, this can be even worse than just selling on Udemy if maintaining a minimum price is important to you.
 Skillshare, perhaps the most common second choice for course creators, operates on a subscription model similar to Netflix – customers pay a flat monthly fee and have unlimited access to the courses available.

-This does mean more students and more passive income – about $1-2 per student on average according to Skillshare, but think about it from the buyer’s perspective.
+This does mean more students and more passive income – about 7 cents per minute watched, but think about it from the buyer’s perspective.
 If you’re selling your courses on your website for $100 and your audience knows they’re also available on Skillshare, it would make the most sense for them to just sign up to Skillshare to take your course.
-You end up making $2 instead of $100 off of them as a result.
+You end up making a few dollars rather than $100 off of them as a result.

 Sometimes it makes the most sense to simply host the course on your own website.